bayesianbandits/bayesianbandits/docs/index.rst

 of each arm.

 This library is still under development and the API is subject to change.
-If you have any questions orsuggestions, please feel free to open an issue on the project page on GitHub or contact me at <rishi@kulkarni.science>.
+If you have any questions or suggestions, please feel free to open an issue on the project page on GitHub or contact me at <rishi@kulkarni.science>.

 .. toctree::